korzio/djv/CONTRIBUTING.md

 To release a package to npm follow the steps

-- [ ] Create a relese ticket in github.
+- [ ] Create a release ticket in github.
 Copy this checklist.
 - [ ] Make a release branch
 ```sh
 VERSION="..."